Last updated: March 2020

 No third parties have access to your personal data unless:

-If you say something that implies real danger to yourself or others, your consultant may disclose necessary information to the relevant service.
+You say something that implies real danger to yourself or others, your consultant may disclose necessary information to the relevant service.

 Your consultant may discuss with their clinical supervisor about how best to assist you in meeting your goals.
 These discussions are verbal, from memory and in person.
 Your identity within these discussions will not be disclosed and none of your personal information will be recorded by the clinical supervisor.